Prison on Łącki Street: Austria-Hungary

 The prison portion housed the Fourth Department of the State Police Main Commandant's Office, one duty of which included a fight against "anti-government" organizations such as Organization of Ukrainian Nationalists, Communist Party of Western Ukraine and others.
 Unofficially the prison was intended for political prisoners.
-In 1935 the investigating department of police were quartered in the building, while the prison was turned into a detention center.
+In 1935 the investigating department of police was quartered in the building, while the prison was turned into a detention center.

+World War II

-With the start of World War II in 1939 and partition of the Second Polish Republic between Nazi Germany and Soviet Union, the prison was transformed into the NKVD Prison No.1 which was designed to accommodate 1,500 prisoners.
+With the start of World War II in 1939 and the partition of the Second Polish Republic between Nazi Germany and Soviet Union, the prison was transformed into the NKVD Prison No.1 which was designed to accommodate 1,500 prisoners.
 The regional administration of NKVD took up quarters in the building.
+During the Nazi invasion of the Soviet Union, the NKVD shot the prisoners held in the prison when Soviet forces retreated from Lviv, killing 1681 people.

+In June and July 1941, the prison was the site of several atrocities committed by the OUN and the Nazi SS against the Jewish population of Lviv during the Lviv pogroms.

 During 1941-1944 the building was used as a Gestapo detention center and housed an office of Einsatzgruppen of Sicherheitsdienst (SD).
 From July 21 to 26, 1941 former Polish Prime Minister Kazimierz Bartel was imprisoned here.

+Soviet Ukraine

+During the Anti-Soviet resistance by the Ukrainian Insurgent Army in the decade following World War II, a number of members of the OUN were held in the prison.

+From the 1960 to the 1980s, a number of Ukrainian dissidents were held in the prison, including Viacheslav Chornovil and Iryna Kalynets.

+Post-Soviet Ukraine

+In 2009, the prison building was turned into a museum, under the ownership of the Security Service of Ukraine (SBU).
+Ahead of the 2010 Ukrainian presidential election, plans were made to have the Ukrainian Institute of National Memory assume jurisdiction over the museum; however, those plans were cancelled following the appointment of Mykola Azarov as Prime Minister.

+In September 2010, the museum's director Ruslan Zabily was arrested by the SBU and detained for over 14 hours without a warrant, with his laptop and research material being confiscated, and was accused by the SBU of leaking state secrets.
+The Ukrainian Helsinki Human Rights Union described the arrest as "illegal," comparing it to a crackdown in Russia "against historians studying the history of political repression."
+After being released Zabily held a press conference in which he accused the government of seeking to repress research into the history of the Organization of Ukrainian Nationalists.
+In February 2011, Zabily was once again detained by the SBU and interrogated for five hours.